acm-sigdoc-structured/dita-variables/README.md

 # dita-variables
-Sample sorces for the ACM SIGDOC article of DITA variables.
+Sample sources for the ACM SIGDOC article of DITA variables.